-NOTES:
+NOTES: -

-Sig nature Sheet (Required Every S emester) M State Nursing Program Confid dentiality Statement Initials: Minnesota State Community and T care that is involved in the education I give care as well as their families on of nurses and fully intend to safe .
-I will not disclose information abou hat may be obtained during my stud unique and personal nature of patient guard the privacy of all patients for whom M State Consent for Photo/Video o/Audio Recording for Simulation Educational Purposes Initials: understand that I will be recorded ducational purposes, for up to five years. ctivity.
-This information will be shared as will be destroyed after five years, M State Consent for Photo/Video o/Audio Recording for Promotion al Purposes Initials: stored for up to five years.
-I give pe , , ourposes.
-These documents will be obsite or promotional purposes.
-I will not estroyed after five years unless further M State Nursing Program Social Media Policy Initials: engage in behavior that is not profunderstand that if I witness anothe essional and becoming of a nurse it r student engaging in this type of be ocial Media Policy.
-I understand that if I could result in disciplinary action.
-I also chavior and do not report to my instructor ch could result in disciplinary action.
-M State Nursing Program Acade Initials: I agree that all my finished product assume ownership of anyone else s assigned as individual efforts will sacademic property. be my own work and that I will not limited to, utilizing books, notes, in ternet sources or other individuals.
-This assistance includes, but is not will not communicate any content of the test items in any form. held accountable.
-I furthermore un that could potentially undermine th derstand that should I engage in un e integrity of this course or program g.
-I may be reported by one or more rm my instructor immediately or be also nethical academic behavior in any form a, my educational experience and/or the of my peers and agree to hold them M State Nursin ng Program Policies and Procedure M Manual Accountability I,Print name have received the Nursing F Program Policies and Procedures Manual.
-I understand that I am responsible for compliance with the statements and poursing Program Policies and Procedure Student Signature Student ID Number Date
+Signature S heet (Required Every Semester) M State Nursing Program Confidentiality Statement Initials: I agree to adhere to the professional standa Minnesota State Community and Technical care that is involved in the education of nurs I give care as well as their families.
+I will not information about fellow students that may be confidentiality is essential in the profession of College.
+I understand the ses and fully intend to see disclose information above obtained during my st ne unique and personal natur afeguard the privacy of all part out my patients, their families e of patient tients for whom s or M State Consent for Photo/Video/Audio F Recording for Simulation on Educational Purposes Initials: Simulation activities may be recorded and si understand that I will be recorded while part with fellow learners and faculty for education unless further consent is granted. icipating in a simulation activity.
+This information will be shared M State Consent for Photo/Video/Audio F Recording for Promotic onal Purposes Initials: Activities may be photographed and used fo stored for up to five years.
+I give permission be compensated for the use of my image.
+A consent is granted. to utilize my image for v website or promotional purpo ses.
+I will not M State Nursing Program Social Media Pe olicy Initials: I have read and agree to the terms of M Statengage in behavior that is not professional aunderstand that if I witness another student or the Director of Nursing I could also be in very limited to the statengage. and becoming of a nurse engaging in this type of e it could result in disciplinary behavior and do not report to action.
+I also o my instructor M State Nursing Program Academic Integral agree that all my finished products assigne assume ownership of anyone else's academ d as individual efforts w Initials: I will not I will not give nor will I receive any assistant limited to, utilizing books, notes, internet sou learning assessments to any other individua rces or other individuals s.
+I will not communicate any content of the If I become aware of such behavior by any of held accountable.
+I furthermore understand that could potentially undermine the integrity professional for which I am training.
+I may be harmless for any consequences to which I was a successional for the succession for th that should I engage in of this course or progra e reported by one or mo unethical academic behavior am, my educational experien in any form ce and/or the M State Nursing Program n Policies and Procedure e Manual Accountability I,Print name have received the Nursing g Program Policies and Proced ures Manual.
+I understand that I am responsible for complianc technical standards identified in the Nursing Programme ll of the Student Signature Student ID Number Date